 GET TO KNOW GARDEN CITY:

 Have some classic winter fun at Iceland Long Island which holds public skates throughout the season ($10/kids under 10, $12/over 11, $6/skate rental).
-Garden City is also home to Long Island’s largest shopping mall, Roosevelt Field, the perfect place to do any holiday shopping.
+Garden City is also home to Long Island’s largest shopping mall, Roosevelt Field, the perfect place for all your shopping needs.
 Warm up with a slice of pizza at Grimaldi’s Garden City or dig into a delicious burger at The Burger Spot.

 MUSEUM HOP: